IMpcuong/dot/awesome-git/README.md

 | l | label | label current HEAD with name |
 | t | reset | reset HEAD to a label |

-Step 3: changes the commit order or do anything with the options listed above.
+Step 3: Changes the commit-tree's order or doing any action with the list of options as above:

 After that, if you satisfy with the changes you have made, then: